 The Commission examined the complaint, which appeared to be well founded, and subsequently started its investigation in same.
 Following several hearings and after having sought explanations from both parties, the Commission spared no effort to conciliate them but in vain.
-It concluded that the complainants have successfully discharged the burden of proof, on a balance of probabilities, and that they have been subjected to discriminatory treatment (Complainant No.1 and No.4 were less favourably treated on the basis of their "status", that is, their "political neutrality" as compared to the other external candidate who was more favourably treated in relation to her "political opinion" and complainants No.2 and No.3 were less favorably treated on the basis of their "status and political opinion" as compared to the external candidate who was more favourably treated in relation to her external candidate who was more favourably treated in relation to the external candidate who was more favourably treated in relation to the external candidate who was more favourably treated in relation to the external candidate who was more favourably treated in relation to the external candidate who was more favourably treated in relation to her "marital status and political opinion".
+It concluded that the complainants have successfully discharged the burden of proof, on a balance of probabilities, and that they have been subjected to discriminatory treatment (Complainant No.1 and No.4 were less favourably treated on the basis of their "status", that is, their "political neutrality" as compared to the other external candidate who was more favourably treated in relation to her "political opinion" and complainants No.2 and No.3 were less favorably treated on the basis of their "status and political opinion" as compared to the external candidate who was more favourably treated in relation to her external candidate who was more favourably treated in relation to her "status", that is "marital status and political opinion".